Lorencetti/Lucas_Lorencetti/README.md

 ### Process Flow

 1. **Open the Website**: Navigate to the chosen news website.
-2. **Filter by Category**: Enter the provided search phrase in the search field.
+2. **Filter by Category**: Enter the provided category in the search field.
 3. **Filter by Newest**: Select the newest from the dropdown menu, for easier data access.
 4. **Extract Articles**: Retrieve the latest news articles, getting only those that meet the specified time range.
 5. **Data Collection**: